 \end{table*}

-\subsection{Pulse wave waveform}
+\subsection{Pulse Waveform}

-The first 10 seconds of the obtained raw PPG data are plotted in \figref{raw_wave}.
-The real pulse wave varies in amplitude and is not stable, but the generated pulse wave is a stable waveform.
-However, the generated pulse waveform does not resemble the real pulse waveform, and the similarity between the waveforms is low.
-Even if the waveform is an irregular, it is recognized as a pulse wave by the smartwatch and analysis software, and indicators such as heart rate are calculated.
-Therefore, since the calculation of the pulse wave state indicators depends on the algorithm of each product, it is necessary to check the raw data waveform in order to verify that it is genuine PPG data.
-Since the PPG sensor use a photoreflector to read the amount of change in light, they are susceptible to the effects of external light due to changes in the mounting position.
-The proposed method determined the optimal $Colors$ heuristically, but it is difficult to deal with the noise.
-To deal with this problem and make the generated pulse waveform resemble the real pulse waveform, it is necessary to automate the $Colors$ determination.
+The first 10 s of the real and generated raw PPG data are plotted in \figref{raw_wave}.
+The real pulse wave varied in amplitude and was not stable.
+In contrast, the generated pulse wave had a stable waveform but its similarity to the real pulse waveform was low.
+Even an irregular waveform can be recognized as a pulse wave by the smartwatch and analysis software, and indicators such as the heart rate can be calculated.
+Accordingly, because the calculation of the pulse wave state indicators depends on the algorithm of each product in the system, it is necessary to check the raw data waveform to verify that it is genuine PPG data.
+As the PPG sensor uses a photoreflector to read changes in light, it is susceptible to the effects of external light due to changes in the mounting position.
+The optimal $Colors$ array was determined heuristically here, but it is difficult to deal with noise.
+To address this problem and ensure that generated pulse waveforms resemble real pulse waveforms, it will be necessary to automate the $Colors$ determination process.

 \begin{figure*}[!t]